Tom Anthony

-Thomas Henry Anthony (born 16 August 1943) is an English retired professional football left back who played in the Football League for Brentford.
+Thomas Henry Anthony (16 August 1943 – September 2021) was an English professional footballer who played as a left back in the Football League for Brentford.

 Career

 Brentford

 A graduate of the Brentford youth team, an injury crisis saw Anthony make his professional debut in a Fourth Division match versus Stockport County on 18 September 1962.
 He went on to win a regular place in the team and made 35 appearances over the course of the 1962–63 season, which also saw him win a Fourth Division winners' medal.
 After losing his place to new signing Allan Jones, Anthony managed just one appearance during the 1963–64 season and failed to appear at all during the following campaign.
 He instead played for the reserves and captained the team to the 1964–65 London Challenge Cup.
 Anthony departed the Bees at the end of the 1964–65 season, after making 36 appearances and scoring one goal for the club.